 Tucked away in the leafy suburb of The Gap, is the beautiful Enoggera Reservoir.
 Previously known as the Enoggera Dam, this expanse of water has been part of the local landscape since 1866.
 Managed by SEQ Water, the dam is open for recreational use – making it a wonderful place for Brisbane families to visit.

-Things to do at Enogerra Reservoir
+Things to do at Enoggera Reservoir

-The Enoggera Reserve and Walkabout Creek Discovery Centre offers an oasis for families and friends looking for a fun day out in a beautiful natural setting only 12 kms north of the CBD.
-While there are no picnic tables, barbecues or toilets (yet!), there is still plenty for families to do at Enoggera Reservoir.
+The Enoggera Reserve and the adjacent Walkabout Creek Wildlife Centre offer an oasis for families and friends looking for a fun day out in a beautiful natural setting, only 12 kms north of the CBD.
+While there are no picnic tables, barbecues or toilets, there is still plenty for families to do at Enoggera Reservoir.

-Recreationalists make the most of this park and on any given day you will see paddleboarders, kayaks and swimmers out beyond the ropes exploring the natural and incredibly tranquil beauty of the area.
-On the holidays, weekends and Summer months this peaceful pocket transforms into a playground and it can get quite busy and bursts with a joyful holiday atmosphere.
+Recreationalists make the most of this park and on any given day you will see paddle boarders, kayaks and swimmers out beyond the ropes exploring the area’s natural and incredibly tranquil beauty.
+On the holidays, weekends and summer months, this peaceful pocket transforms into a playground and can get quite busy, bursting with a joyful holiday atmosphere.